muskanvip009/Internship-Practice-Task/SQL/readme.md

 | NULL   | NULL     | 5       | OTHERS     |

 By following these tables and SQL queries, you can see how different types of joins affect the output of your data when combining the `EMPLOYEE` and `DEPARTMENT` tables.

+## Normalisation

+Normalization is the process of organizing a database to minimize redundancy and ensure data integrity.
+The primary objective is to structure the data so that dependencies are logical, making the database more efficient to manage and query.

+### 🏛️ Normal Forms

+#### 1️⃣ First Normal Form (1NF)
+**Definition:**
+- Ensures that each column contains atomic (indivisible) values.
+- Removes duplicate columns from the same table.
+- Creates separate tables for each group of related data and identifies each row with a unique column or set of columns (the primary key).

+#### 2️⃣ Second Normal Form (2NF)
+**Definition:**
+- Meets all the requirements of the first normal form.
+- Ensures that all non-key attributes are fully functionally dependent on the primary key, meaning each non-key attribute is related to the whole primary key.

+#### 3️⃣ Third Normal Form (3NF)
+**Definition:**
+- Meets all the requirements of the second normal form.
+- Ensures that all non-key attributes are not only fully functionally dependent on the primary key but are also non-transitively dependent on it.
+This means that non-key attributes should not depend on other non-key attributes.

+#### 🅱️ Boyce-Codd Normal Form (BCNF)
+**Definition:**
+- Meets all the requirements of the third normal form.
+- For every functional dependency, the determinant must be a superkey.
+This is a stricter version of the third normal form.

+#### 4️⃣ Fourth Normal Form (4NF)
+**Definition:**
+- Meets all the requirements of the Boyce-Codd normal form.
+- A table should not have multi-valued dependencies.
+This means that one attribute should not have more than one value for a single value of the primary key.

+## Day- 4

+## Subqueries and window functions

+# 📘 README: Subqueries and Window Functions

+## Introduction

+Subqueries and window functions are powerful features in SQL that allow for complex and efficient data retrieval.
+Understanding and using these features can significantly enhance the capability to analyze and manipulate data.

+## 🔍 Subqueries

+### Definition

+A subquery, also known as an inner query or nested query, is a query within another SQL query.
+The subquery provides results that are used by the outer query.
+Subqueries can be used in various clauses such as `SELECT`, `FROM`, `WHERE`, and `HAVING`.

+### Types of Subqueries

+# 📘 README: Subqueries and Window Functions

+## Introduction

+Subqueries and window functions are powerful features in SQL that allow for complex and efficient data retrieval.
+Understanding and using these features can significantly enhance the capability to analyze and manipulate data.

+## 🔍 Subqueries

+### Definition

+A subquery, also known as an inner query or nested query, is a query within another SQL query.
+The subquery provides results that are used by the outer query.
+Subqueries can be used in various clauses such as `SELECT`, `FROM`, `WHERE`, and `HAVING`.

+### Types of Subqueries

+#### 1. Single Row Subqueries
+**Definition:**
+- Return only one row of results.
+- Commonly used with comparison operators such as `=`, `<`, `>`, `<=`, `>=`.

+**Example Use Case:**
+- Finding the employee with the highest salary within a department.

+#### 2. Multi Row Subqueries
+**Definition:**
+- Return more than one row of results.
+- Used with operators such as `IN`, `ANY`, `ALL`.

+**Example Use Case:**
+- Listing employees who work in departments located in specific cities.

+#### 3. Correlated Subqueries
+**Definition:**
+- Reference columns from the outer query.
+- Re-evaluated for each row of the outer query, making them more complex and often slower than regular subqueries.

+**Example Use Case:**
+- Finding employees whose salary is above the average salary of their department.

+## 🔄 Window Functions

+### Definition

+Window functions perform calculations across a set of table rows that are related to the current row.
+Unlike aggregate functions, window functions do not cause rows to become grouped into a single output row.
+Instead, the rows retain their separate identities.

+### Common Window Functions

+#### 1. `ROW_NUMBER()`
+Assigns a unique sequential integer to rows within a partition of a result set.

+#### 2. `RANK()`
+Assigns a rank to each row within a partition of a result set.
+Rows with equal values receive the same rank, with gaps in the ranking sequence.

+#### 3. `DENSE_RANK()`
+Similar to `RANK()`, but assigns ranks without gaps between the ranking groups.

+#### 4. `NTILE(n)`
+Divides rows in an ordered partition into a specified number of groups and assigns a number to each group, ranging from 1 to n.

+#### 5. `LAG()` and `LEAD()`
+Provides access to a row at a specified physical offset before (`LAG()`) or after (`LEAD()`) the current row within a partition.

+## Day-6

+# 📘  Database Management with Advanced Features

+## 🚀 Key Points

+1. **🗄️ Database and Table Creation**
+   - Created a database named `org`.
+   - Created three tables: `Worker`, `Bonus`, and `Title`.

+2. **📥 Data Insertion**
+   - Inserted sample data into the `Worker`, `Bonus`, and `Title` tables.

+3. **🔧 Stored Functions**
+   - **`computeTax`:** Calculates income tax based on the salary of a worker.
+   - **`calculate_len`:** Transforms worker's first name based on its length.

+4. **⚡ Triggers**
+   - **`after_worker_insert`:** Automatically inserts a record into the `Title` table when a new worker is added.
+   - **`after_update`:** Updates the `Title` table when a worker's ID is updated.
+   - **`after_worker_deletion`:** Deletes related records from the `Title` table when a worker is deleted.

+5. **🔄 Cursors**
+   - **`iterate_worker`:** Uses a cursor to iterate over worker records and display their details along with computed tax.